supercollider/supercollider/testsuite/sclang/lpc/README_LPC_TESTS.md

 # How to make your own test files

-1. Set the return value of `makingValidationFiles` to `true` in all the test classes for which you want new validation files.
+1. Set the return value of `performingValidation` to `false` in all the test classes for which you want new validation files.
-2. Delete all the old `*_correct` files.
-Generation will fail if the test suite attempts to overwrite an existing file.
+2. Run the test suite (or specific tests) for which you want new validation files.
-3. Run the test suite (or specific tests) for which you want new validation files.
+3. Rename the `actual` directory as `expected`.
 4. If you're developing, re-zip and commit!

 # Known issues